PHOTO SHOOT + ARTICLE

 Dillon George

-Tell me about how you've grown up — anything notable in your childhood you've carried into adulthood?
+Q: Tell me about how you've grown up, anything notable in your childhood you’ve carried into adulthood?
+Any silly anecdotes to illustrate this?

-Cooking was the first language I ever knew.
-It was the first and probably only thing I've ever been really good at and it's all I ever wanted to do.
+At the risk of sounding like a cornball, cooking was the first language I ever knew.
+It was the first and probably only thing I’ve ever been really good at and it’s all I ever wanted to do.
 My mom is a fantastic cook and I spent a lot of my childhood watching her do what she does.
-She primarily cooked Indian and Middle Eastern food, so for the longest time I tried to cook everything else.
+She primarily cooked Indian and middle eastern food, so for the longest time I tried to cook everything else.
+Up until recently I didn’t know how to cook so many of the things I grew up eating.

 Outfit anxiety, pre-arthritis, rooms with too many mirrors or lack thereof, pork, bright lights that make me feel like a hot dog at a 7/11, who’s on tour, if my shoe selection is esoteric or played-out, when I will drink my next pint, what everyone in the room is thinking about me.